This is a guide to UK/EU flight delay compensation rules.

 Why does it take so long?

-Speaking of the factors we can control, to achieve the best and fastest results at Refundor we use computer system that allows us to automate one big part of the process.
-Meaning that your claim can be sent to the airline much faster than if the whole process would be done by a human.
+Speaking of the factors we can control, to achieve the best and fastest results at Refundor we use a computer system that allows us to automate one big part of the process.
+Meaning that your claim can be processed much faster than if the whole process would be done by a human.

-At the same time it will cost you nothing, if we're unable to collect your compensation for some reason.
+At the same time it will cost you nothing, if we're unable to collect your compensation.
+We take that risk on ourselves.
 No win, no fees.
-Sounds fair?

 It’s a possibility.